clykins90/photo_report/README.md

    - Removed complex cascading fallback logic in favor of a single, predictable approach

 This unified approach ensures that images display properly throughout the entire report creation workflow, regardless of which stage the user is viewing.

+### Vercel Deployment Optimizations

+The application has been optimized for deployment in Vercel's serverless environment:

+1. **Simplified Architecture**: The application now uses a single, consistent approach for file handling regardless of environment:
+   - Memory-based file processing using Multer's memory storage
+   - Direct uploads to GridFS from memory buffers
+   - Temporary file storage in `/tmp` directory when needed
+   - Automatic cleanup of temporary files

+2. **Consistent Configuration**: The configuration has been simplified to use the same paths and settings in all environments:
+   - All temporary files are stored in `/tmp` directory
+   - All uploads use memory storage to avoid disk I/O
+   - Directory creation is skipped in Vercel environment
+   - GridFS is used for all file storage

+3. **Improved Reliability**: The simplified architecture improves reliability by:
+   - Eliminating environment-specific code paths
+   - Reducing the number of file system operations
+   - Using consistent file handling logic across all environments
+   - Providing clear error messages for troubleshooting

+4. **Enhanced Performance**: The memory-based approach improves performance by:
+   - Eliminating disk I/O for most operations
+   - Reducing the number of file system operations
+   - Streamlining the file upload process
+   - Minimizing the time spent in serverless functions

+These optimizations ensure that the application runs reliably and efficiently in Vercel's serverless environment while maintaining compatibility with traditional hosting environments.

 ## Getting Started